mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Federation isn't Enough {#federation}

-A widely known technique for managing centralization in Internet protocols is federation -- designing them in such a way that new instances of any centralized function are relatively easy to create, and they can maintain interoperability and connectivity with other instances.
+A widely known technique for managing centralization in Internet protocols is federation -- designing them in such a way that new instances of any centralized function are relatively easy to create and can maintain interoperability and connectivity with other instances.

-For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that are necessarily centralized:
+For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that have centralization risk:

 1. Giving each user a globally unique address, and
 2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.